 I mentioned earlier that longer posts will help you rank higher in search engines, and there’s actually a way to control this even more.

 That’s by creating epic content.
-I don’t really like this term, because it just kind of makes me scrunch my nose and go, “huh?”
+I don’t really like this term, because it makes me scrunch my nose and think, “huh?”
 It also takes the focus away from what it really means, which is to create valuable content.

 Here’s a quick checklist that should help: